ecotoneframework/ecotone/README.md

 @TODO

-- combined gateways
+- poller module
-- configurable interceptors on gateway
+- add interceptors for consumer lifecycle
-- consumer interceptor after send message using gateway interceptor
 - aggregate root as a service
 - simple types for aggregate commands/queries
 - allow inject all headers